alex-ozdemir/alex-ozdemir.github.io/_posts/2016-08-08-unsafe-in-rust-public-escape.md

 }
 ```

-In Example A, `deref` is a public, safe function which takes an arbitrary
+In Example A, `deref` is a public, safe function that takes an arbitrary
 pointer an dereferences it.
 It does so using an unsafe block, and we can reason
 about whether this block is being used in a way that conforms to the Abstraction
 Safety Contract.